Mexico City Metro overpass collapse: Line 12 and rolling stock

 Line 12 operates from south-central Mexico City to the semi-rural southeastern borough of Tláhuac, serving approximately 350,000 passengers daily in 2019.
 In May 2021, it was the newest line in the Metro system.

 The head of government of Mexico City, Marcelo Ebrard, announced the line in August 2007, and construction commenced in September 2008.
 Originally, the line was planned to be primarily underground, featuring 23 stations, 20 of which were to be underground (from Mixcoac to Nopalera), the section where the collapse occurred.
 The original budget for the project was MX$13 billion.

 The opening was initially expected to coincide with the 200th anniversary of Mexico's independence in 2010.
 Multiple construction delays postponed its inauguration by Ebrard and required intervention from the federal government, led by the president Felipe Calderón.
 The project was modified to have fewer underground stations and nine elevated stations (from Culhuacán to Zapotitlán).
-Additionally, the elevated section would run along a different avenue than originally planned, Avenida Tláhuac.
+Additionally, the elevated section would run along a different avenue to that originally planned, Avenida Tláhuac.

 The line was constructed by Empresas ICA in association with Alstom Mexicana and Grupo Carso, the latter owned by business magnate Carlos Slim.
 It was Carso's first project in railway construction, and they built the bridge between Calle 11 and Zapotitlán stations.
 Ebrard and Calderón inaugurated the line in October 2012 a few months before the end of their terms.
 The project's cost soared to MX$26 billion (US$1.29 billion as of 2021).

 The line runs FE-10 trains, a steel-wheeled model manufactured by Construcciones y Auxiliar de Ferrocarriles (CAF).
 Francisco Bojórquez, the then-general director of the Metro system, advocated for rubber tires, considering them a safer option.
 However, an internal labor commission disagreed, supporting the more cost-effective steel wheels.
 Bojórquez explained that CAF trains have European specifications, but were promised to be ready one year before the proposed Bombardier trains, which followed American specifications.

 Line 12 was designed similarly to Line A, the other line in the system that uses steel-wheeled trains, with considerations based on the specifications of its Bombardier trains, which are 2.50 m wide and weigh 170 t per railcar.
 In contrast, the FE-10 trains are wider and heavier, measuring 2.80 m in width and weighing 240 t per railcar.
 The change was performed without considering the track requirements or reviewing the structural calculation of an elevated viaduct.